-{\bf Distance-aware neural network:} Though the modern neural networks have the capability of extracting representative features from large datasets, they are not aware of the extent of the distinction of new test samples to the training datasets.
-Thus, to characterize the uncertainty resulting from sample feature density, many approaches aim to take the distance awareness between samples into the design process of neural network motivated by Gaussian process \cite{liu2020simple}.
-Assume the input data manifold is equipped with a metric $||\cdot||_{\mathcal{X}}$, which can quantify the distance between samples in the feature space.
-The intuition of a distance-aware neural network is to leverage the feature extraction capability of DNN to learn a hidden representation $h(\boldsymbol{x})$ that reflects a meaningful distance in the data manifold $||\boldsymbol{x} - \boldsymbol{x'}||_{\mathcal{X}}$ as shown in Fig~\ref{fig:distance-awarenn}.
-However, one significant issue with the unconstrainted DNN model is the \textit{feature collapse}, which means DNN feature extraction can map \textit{in-distribution} data (training samples) and \textit{out-of-distribution} data (lies further to the training data) to similar latent representations.
-Thus the Gaussian process based on the DNN extracted feature can be over-confident for those samples that lie further away from training samples.

-To avoid the feature collapse problem, several constraints have been proposed on the models: sensitivity and smoothness \cite{van2020uncertainty,van2021on}.
-Sensitivity means a small change in the input should result in small changes in the feature representation, which can ensure distinct samples are mapped to different latent features.
-Smoothness means small changes in the input cannot lead to a dramatic transformation in the output.
-In general, these two constraints can be ensured by the \textit{bi-Lipschitz} constraints \cite{liu2022simple}, which means the relative changes in the hidden feature representation $h_{\boldsymbol{\theta}}(\boldsymbol{x})$ is bounded by the changes in input space as Eq.~\ref{eq:bilip} shows, where $L_1$ and $L_2$ are constants.
+features from large datasets, they do not consider how distinct new test samples may be from the training dataset.
+To address the uncertainty resulting from sample feature density, many approaches incorporate distance awareness between samples into neural network design, inspired by Gaussian processes \cite{liu2020simple}.
+Assume the input data manifold is equipped with a metric $||\cdot||_{\mathcal{X}}$, quantifying the distance between samples in the feature space.
+The intuition behind a distance-aware neural network is to leverage DNNs' feature extraction capability to learn a hidden representation $h(\boldsymbol{x})$ that reflects a meaningful distance in the data manifold $||\boldsymbol{x} - \boldsymbol{x'}||_{\mathcal{X}}$ as shown in Fig~\ref{fig:distance-awarenn}.
+However, one significant issue with the unconstrained DNN model is the \textit{feature collapse}, which means DNN feature extraction can map \textit{in-distribution} data (training samples) and \textit{out-of-distribution} data (which lies further from the training data) to similar latent representations.
+Thus, the Gaussian process based on the DNN extracted feature can be over-confident for those samples that lie further away from training samples.
+To avoid the feature collapse problem, several constraints have been proposed: sensitivity and smoothness \cite{van2020uncertainty,van2021on}.
+Sensitivity implies that a small change in the input should result in a small change in the feature representation, which helps ensure distinct samples are mapped to different latent features.
+Smoothness implies that small changes in the input should not cause dramatic changes in the output.
+In general, these two constraints can be ensured by \textit{bi-Lipschitz} constraints \cite{liu2022simple}, which means the relative changes in the hidden feature representation $h_{\boldsymbol{\theta}}(\boldsymbol{x})$ are bounded by changes in input space as Eq.~\ref{eq:bilip} shows, where $L_1$ and $L_2$ are constants.